alexgrejuc/filesharer/README.md

     docker rm filesharer

-# Requirements for Running the Application Locally

-A pre-built `.jar` is [included](working-directory/filesharer.jar) in this repository, so the project does not need to be built to use the application.
-The only requirement to run it locally is JDK 17 or higher.
-It can be installed with a package manager or by following the instructions [here](https://www.oracle.com/java/technologies/downloads/#java17).

 # Command Line Usage Instructions

-The following instructions are written with a Unix system in mind, but a reader familiar with the Windows command line should be able to follow along, particularly if using PowerShell, which aliases Unix programs such as `cd`.
+The following instructions are written with a Unix-like system in mind, but a Windows user should be able to follow along with PowerShell.

 Assumptions: you have cloned the repository, and you are in the top-level `filesharer` directory.